Embodied Evolution in Collective Robotics: A Review: Issues in Embodied Evolution

 \paragraph{Evaluation Time} The robots must run a controller for some time to assess the resultant behaviour.
 This implies a {\em time sharing} scheme where robots run their current controllers to evaluate their performance.
 In many similar implementations, a robot runs a controller for a fixed evaluation time; \cite{haasdijk2012} showed that this is a very important parameter in encapsulated on\hyp{}line evolution, and it is likely to be similarly influential in embodied evolution.

 \paragraph{Evaluation in Varying Circumstances} Because the evolutionary machinery (mating, evaluating new individuals, etc.) is an integral part of robot behaviour which runs in parallel with the performance of regular tasks, there can be no thorough re-initialisation or re-positioning procedure between genome replacements.
 This implies a noisy evaluation: a robot may undervalue a genome starting in adverse circumstances and vice versa.
 As \citet[p.121]{Nordin1997} put it: \textit{``Each individual is tested against a different real-time situation leading to a unique fitness case.
 This results in `unfair' comparison where individuals have to navigate in situations with very different possible outcomes.
-However, [\ldots] experiments show that over time averaging tendencies of this learning method will even out the random effects of probabilistic sampling and a set of good solutions will survive''}. \Citet{BredecheOn-line-On-boar} proposed a re-evaluation scheme to address this issue.
-While re-evaluation is generally not used in embodied evolution, the evaluation of relatively similar genomes onto different robots running in parallel provides another way to smooth the effect of noisy evaluations.
+However, [\ldots] experiments show that over time averaging tendencies of this learning method will even out the random effects of probabilistic sampling and a set of good solutions will survive''}. \Citet{BredecheOn-line-On-boar} proposed a re-evaluation scheme to address this issue: seemingly efficient candidate solutions have a probability to be re-evaluated in order to cope with possible evaluation noise.
+A solution with a higher score \textit{and} a lower variance will then be preferred to one with a higher variance.
+While re-evaluation is not always used in embodied evolution, the evaluation of relatively similar genomes on different robots running in parallel provides another way to smooth the effect of noisy evaluations.

+\paragraph{Multiple Objectives} To deal with multiple objectives, evolutionary computation techniques typically selects individuals on the basis of Pareto dominance.
+While this is eminently possible when selecting partners as well, Pareto dominance can only be determined vis \`a vis the population sample that the selecting robot has acquired.
+It is unclear how this affects the overall performance and if the robot collective can effectively cover the Pareto front. \citet{Haasdijk2014} and \citet{Bangel2017} investigated the use of a `market mechanism' to balance the selection pressure over multiple tasks in a concurrent foraging scenario, showing that this at least prevents the robot collective from focussing on single tasks, but that it does not lead to specialisation in individual robots.